-Costs: Current fuel costs may be calculated using the delivered energy for each fuel type in the 'View assessment' section along with up-to-date domestic fuel cost here. f .
+Costs: Current fuel costs may be calculated using the delivered energy for each fuel type in the 'View assessment' section along with up-to-date domestic fuel cost, from the SEAI Domestic Fuel Cost Comparison available on the SEAI Website..
 Table 10a and Table10b may be used in calculating on-peak and off-peak electricity fractions.
 Note that energy cost calculation is not part of the DEAP methodology.